hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [tokio-util]: https://docs.rs/tokio-util/latest/tokio_util/

+_Update: In fact, defining a separate `Either` is unrelated to the inability to automatically derive trait functions.
+My fault._

 ## Idris: The way out?

 > One of the most fundamental features of Idris is that types and expressions are part of the same language -- you use the same syntax for both.